-When income accrued up to the moment of the person's death was not effectively received in life, it should be declared in the following year's annual tax return on 30 April.
+When income accrued up to the moment of the person's death was not effectively received in life, it should be declared in the following year's annual tax return on April 30.

-Income received for inheritance or bequests are tax-exempt.
+Income received for inheritance or bequests is tax-exempt.